 The burgers?
 Just OK.
 Generous heaps of fixin’s, including the fried onions that were sweet as sugar, but the burger itself was sort of mealy, light gray in color and my teeth stuck twice on the gristle.
 Not the best.

 On a later visit my burger was better.

 DEERHEAD DINER, Astoria Blvd. and 97th Street, Jackson Heights.
 The Deerhead’s design is from the early 1960s, much resembling that of the Market Diner on 11th Avenue, above, but it was a 1963 Paramount.

 Unfortunately no food is being served at the Deerhead these days.
 An upstart interloper, a remodeled Buccaneer, was built next door and apparently siphoned off its clientele.
 The new Buccaneer replaced another classic chrome diner, the Red Wagon.

-Forgotten Fan Doug Douglass reports that NBC recently ‘blew up’ the Deerhead for a sequence on Third Watch.
+Forgotten Fan Doug Douglass reports that NBC ‘blew up’ the Deerhead for a sequence on Third Watch.
 A lighting fixture store is replacing the Deerhead.
 Another one bites the dust.
 It’s now a dry cleaners.

 BLUEBIRD DINER, Glenwood Road near Utica Avenue, Flatbush, Brooklyn.
 Trim: Chrome and blue.
 Built in 1951 by Mountain View.